 When the war started, Yaeger was equipped with probably the best all-around fighter plane, the P-51 Mustang.
 He was shot down in 1944 after a combat with German fighters.
 He landed right in the area of German troops but was rescued by the French.
 Yaeger resumed combat and was soon given a P-51D model in which he achieved the majority of his aerial victories.

 The Flight Test Division

 After the war, Yaeger was assigned to a flight test division in Wright Field where he got to fly about any kind of fighter the U.S. Army had back in the day.
 He improved his skills to much that he started flying air shows and got to test America’s first operational jet fighter, the P-80A Shooting Star.
 Yaeger entered a test pilot flying school and managed it well despite having just a high school education.
-Colonel Boyd, who noticed Yaeger’s talents picked him to be the first pilot to exceed the speed of sound.
+Colonel Boyd, head of the Aeronautical Systems Flight Test Division, who noticed Yaeger’s talents picked him to be the first pilot to exceed the speed of sound.